College in the USA

-University, known more commonly as ‘College’ in the USA, is a fundamental part of American culture.
+College in the USA is a fundamental part of American culture.
 There is so much to learn about and take on board!
-Here, we’ll take you through some of the key components that make up daily life at a US college.
+Here, we’ll take you through some of the key components that make up daily life at College in the USA.

-Going to College in the United States differs significantly from university life in the UK, especially if you’re a student-athlete!
+College in the USA differs significantly from university life in the UK, especially if you’re a student-athlete!

 Most notable differences include the degree course structure, a multi-billion dollar College sports industry and a proud, tight-knit community on each and every campus where individuals can excel in the classroom and on the sports field.